 - 1. Formations dance to their own music.
 Disco music with a clear beat is recommended. - 2.
 Duration of Performance: 2:30 minutes minimum, 3 minutes maximum - 3.
 Tempo: 30 38 bars per minute or 120 152 beats per minute.
-However, it is allowed to be out of this tempo range and music character for a maximum of 30 seconds. - 4.
+However, it is allowed to be out of this tempo range and music character for a maximum of 30 seconds. - Disco Dance Formation competitors are not allowed to change their own music during the competition from one to another round. - 4.
 Formations will be judged as a whole.
 Solo parts may be performed, but should not dominate. - 5.
-Allowable Figures and Movements: As outlined under SOLO MALE / FEMALE AND DUO but jumps must be performed without help.

-- 6. Lifts are defined under General Provisions of Street Dance Disciplines and are not permitted. - 7.
+Allowable Figures and Movements: As outlined under Solo Male / Female and Duo but jumps must be performed without help. - 6.
+Lifts are defined under General Provisions of Street Dance Disciplines and are not permitted. - 7.
 Stage Props are defined under General Provisions of Street Dance Disciplines and are not permitted. - 8.
-It is not necessary to present any story or "show" in Formation performances. - 9.
-Musicality, dance variety and originality, synchronization, together with well-done and well-performed, stage and individual choreography, will be highly evaluated.
-It is very important to present harmony of idea, music, dance and costume. - 10.All other rules are as outlined under SOLO MALE / FEMALE, DUO and SMALL GROUP.
+It is not necessary to present any story or "show" in Formation performances.

+- 9. Musicality, dance variety and originality, synchronization, together with well-done and well-performed, stage and individual choreography, will be highly evaluated.
+It is very important to present harmony of idea, music, dance and costume. - 10.
+All other rules are as outlined under Solo Male / Female, Duo and Small Group.

-8.2.7.
-DISCO DANCE FREE STYLE
+2.7 DISCO DANCE FREE STYLE